GhostMeshIO/Simulation_Data/vCERN/MATH.md

 # vCERN Mathematical Compendium

 This document collects the novel equations, formulas, and mathematical functions that underpin the vCERN Unified Framework.
 They are grouped by domain, reflecting the interdisciplinary nature of the project.
+Many equations originate from the **Ontology Layer** (48 enhancements) and have been integrated into the QNVM light model via the `enable_ontology` patch.
+The list is comprehensive but may be extended as the framework evolves.

 ---